karstengresch/agentur/README.md

 *Actual* means that the "When?" question for the initial fact version should point to a backward timeframe of around 24 hours within the timezone of the fact creator(s).

 The information given has to be as tense as possible.
-Attributes should be avoided as long as possible and do not carry opinion or opinionated classification.
+Attributes should be avoided as long as possible and do not carry opinion or opinionated classification and should be converted to precise facts (e.g. measures) wherever available.

+*Example*

 ### Quora Quororum